Average Kitten Insurance Cost (2026 Report)

 Coverage selection

-Coverage selection stands as the strongest cost driver because it directly determines the insurer's maximum financial exposure per claim and per policy year.
+Coverage selection is the strongest cost driver because it directly determines the insurer's maximum financial exposure per claim and per policy year.
 The three components below work together to set your base premium.

-• Annual limit: Your policy's annual limit caps what the insurer pays each year, with higher limits increasing premiums since the insurer accepts greater potential payout.
-Unlimited coverage costs 105% more than a $5,000 annual limit, reflecting the insurer's substantially higher exposure when no cap exists on yearly payouts.
+• Annual limit: Your policy's annual limit caps what the insurer pays each year.
+Higher limits increase premiums because the insurer accepts greater potential payout.
+Unlimited coverage costs 105% more than a $5,000 annual limit because no cap exists on yearly payouts.

 • Reimbursement rate: The percentage the insurer pays on eligible expenses after you meet your deductible directly shapes premium cost.
-Moving from 60% reimbursement to 100% reimbursement increases premiums by 109%, as the insurer assumes responsibility for the full claim amount rather than splitting costs with the policyholder.
+At 100% reimbursement, premiums run 109% higher than at 60% because the insurer covers the full claim amount instead of sharing costs with the policyholder.

 cat icon